Get all the latest data for Surabaya

 Source Why it's authoritative How we used it

-Government Regulation PP 18/2021 It's the binding national law that defines which property rights foreigners can legally hold.
-We used it to define the only ownership rights foreigners can hold for residential property in Surabaya.
-We also extracted the immigration document requirements and built-in limits on price, size, and unit count.
+Government Regulation PP 18/2021 It's the binding national rulebook defining which property rights foreigners can legally hold in Indonesia.
+We used it to define the only ownership structure available to foreigners (Hak Pakai) for both landed houses and apartments.
+We also used it to explain the minimum price, unit count, and residential-use limits that apply.